 Want to Highlight Your Fades Like a Pro?
 Here’s How

-We’ve just crossed the halfway mark in the Indigo Invitational Fade Competition.
+At the time of publication, we’ve just crossed the halfway mark in year 1 of the Indigo Invitational Fade Competition.

 Though we won’t cross the finish line for another six months, we’re all starting to think about what we can do to get our jeans onto the podium.
 In the end, it’s going to come down to two things: fades and photography.